thomasclarke1969/documentation/integration/android/authentication.md

 }
 ```

+<b>Note:</b> You should never cache the nonce or Idenity Token.
+Both are designed to be used once, and once only.

 The final step is to verify that the Authentication process completed succesfully, or to handle any errors.

 ```java